 Estimated reading time: 2 mins

 Most workers spend 30-40 hours a week in the office.
 This constitutes a third of their time, leaving another third for sleeping and only the last third for leisure.
 With so much time spent in one place, there’s no reason why employees should have to suffer an unhealthy work environment.
-Although they should be working hard, they should be happy, energetic and motivated when they do so, and it is partly up to employers to create a positive work environment.
+Although they should be working hard, they should be happy, energetic and motivated when they do so, and it is partly up to employers to create a positive work environment to support good emotional wellbeing.

 If your staff want to stay healthy, eat better, be more active and manage their stress levels, it’s hard to juggle all this in the few hours between leaving work and going to bed.
 By incorporating healthy habits into everyday work life, you can help to promote the wellbeing of your team.